Chart Color Schemes

 Educational achievement in Page places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-In Page, the proportion of residents aged 15 and above with university qualifications is 45.6%, significantly higher than the Australian average of 30.4%.
-This educational advantage is driven by a high number of Bachelor degree holders (25.9%) and postgraduate qualifications (14.6%), as well as graduate diplomas (5.1%).
-Vocational credentials are also prevalent, with 25.7% of residents holding such qualifications, including advanced diplomas (10.1%) and certificates (15.6%).
-Educational participation is notably high in Page, with 31.1% of residents currently enrolled in formal education.
+Educational attainment in Page is notably higher than national averages.
+As of 2016, 45.6% of residents aged 15 and above held university qualifications, compared to the Australian average of 30.4%.
+The area's educational advantage is evident in its high proportion of Bachelor degree holders (25.9%), postgraduate qualifications (14.6%), and graduate diplomas (5.1%).
+Vocational credentials are also prominent, with 25.7% of residents holding such qualifications, including advanced diplomas (10.1%) and certificates (15.6%).

-This includes 9.2% enrolled in primary education, 7.8% in tertiary education, and 6.3% pursuing secondary education.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education as of 2016.
+This includes 9.2% in primary education, 7.8% in tertiary education, and 6.3% pursuing secondary education.

 Frequently Asked Questions - Education